 Even if the encounter had ended with the delivery of a warning instead of arrest, it’s all too easy to imagine the talk in the break room or local dive bar or wherever these cretins hang out.
 “That heifer had some size on her,” he might have said.
 “In the old days, she’d have been out in the back forty, pulling a plow.”

 Sandra was a statuesque woman, described by a friend as “a soldier” – 6 feet tall and 175 pounds, according to the booking sheet.
 In fact, she appears to have been taller than the officer – a grave offense, and perhaps there is even a pun concealed in this sentence.
 For a woman to be taller than a man is unnatural, don’t you know?
 It was one more black mark against her, and now there seem to be two puns.

 “That’s a mighty big word for a little southern gal,” I can imagine him saying.
-(She’s southern by default, because that’s where all black people belonged until they committed thievery against their owners by running away.
+(She’s southern by default, because that’s where all black people rightfully belonged, before they committed thievery against their owners by running away.
 And besides…) “I don’t know how they do things up there in Illinois, but you’re in the great state of Texas now.” (…this script just writes itself…)

 The fuckery continues

 As if pointing a taser weren’t enough, here’s another example of manipulation under color of law, eloquently described by CNN Legal Analyst Danny Cevallos:

 But the exit order actually conceals a more nuanced constitutional problem.
 Notice that as she’s being arrested, the officer tells Bland that he was originally just going to give her a warning.
 But if you go back to the moment he returned to the car with a warning, it seems he never told her that.
 So only the trooper knew that Bland was going to be released with a warning.
 Bland believed she was still being detained for a ticket, or worse.